| | | | | | | | | | |

 Dish by Dish Tips and Tricks

-- Cast Iron Skillet: I believe using a cast iron skillet will yield the best results, as cast iron mains high heat well and for a long time.
+• Cast Iron Skillet: I believe using a cast iron skillet will yield the best results, as cast iron maintains high heat well and for a long time.
 You also want the parts of the naan bread that have puffed up to char slightly for the characteristic look that traditional yeast naan has.
-However, if you don’t own a cast iron skillet, simply make sure to heat up your frying pan or nonstick skillet very well before cooking the naan.
+However, if you don’t own a cast iron pan, simply make sure to heat up your frying pan or nonstick skillet very well before cooking the naan.

-- Make Plain Naan: If you prefer to have plain gluten-free naan bread without any extra flavoring, feel free to leave out the garlic and parsley.
+• Make Plain Naan: If you prefer to have plain gluten-free naan bread instead of garlic naan, without any extra flavoring, feel free to leave out the garlic and parsley.

 Recipe FAQs:

-To store, place the cooled naan in an airtight container or wrap it in cling film and store it in the refrigerator for up to 3 days.
+To store, place the cooled gluten-free flatbread in an airtight container or wrap it in plastic wrap and store it in the refrigerator for up to 3 days.

 Yes you can freeze this naan bread.
 To freeze, place the cooled naan in a freezer-safe container or ziplock bag and freeze for up to 2 months.
 Let frozen naan thaw completely overnight in the refrigerator before heating it up and serving.